Guide to the Examination of Research Students

 This is not an option for re-submitted theses.

-Definition: The thesis is not deemed to be of PhD by Published Work standard in its present form; However, in terms of substance, there is real potential, on the basis of what has already been presented, that the candidate could, within a period of 6 months, present a thesis of appropriate standard; amendments/alterations/additions required may concern both substance and presentation.
+Definition: The thesis is not deemed to be of PhD by Published Work standard in its present form; however, in terms of substance, there is real potential, on the basis of what has already been presented, that the candidate could, within a period of 6 months, present a thesis of appropriate standard; amendments/alterations/additions required may concern both substance and presentation.

 5. Decision suspended pending re-examination following resubmission within a maximum of 3 years – timescale to be determined by the Examining Board (modification of the critical review and re-submit with different or additional publications)